ElliotRedhead/IntroductionToICP-MS/README.md

 Troubleshooting of style issues was undertaken by inspecting the affected element and determining which style properties require altering to achieve the desired result.

+The [W3C](https://www.w3.org/) validators for HTML and CSS were used and corrections made in accordance with the results, this included the removal of superfluous code.

 ## Deployment

 This project was developed using Visual Studio Code, and was both committed to git and pushed to GitHub using the integrated source control feature.